 Clip-on tuners are very practical and affordable.
 You can get one for as low as 10$ or more, depending on the brand and quality. (#Ad)

 Some electric acoustic Ukuleles come with a built-in tuner along with the sound controls.
 This makes it easy to keep your Ukulele in tune at all times.

 Ukulele tuner app for your smart phone

 With this app, you simply set the Ukulele setting on top, and tune the strings according to the app.
 (If you have a normal tuning, set C tuning (standard) (gCEA).
 Most tuners work this way.
 So it’s not a complicated operation.

-A bit deeper information if you do not have a standard tuning:
+A bit deeper information if you don’t have a standard tuning:

 Ukulele tuning and types.

 Before you start you need to know what kind of Ukulele you have (See article: Ukulele Types).